-It is estimated that there are 10,000-15,000 Yucatec Mayans and other indigena living in San Francisco.
-The Indigena Health and Wellness Collaborative is a partnership between Instituto Familiar de La Raza and Asociación Mayab that works to improve the health and well-being of Indigena families in San Francisco and increase their access to health and social services.
+It is estimated that as many as 15,000 Yucatec Mayans and other Indígena/Maya/ Yucateca communities live in San Francisco.
+Indígena Health and Wellness (IHW) works to improve the health and well-being of Indígena families in San Francisco and increase their access to health and social services.

-- Wellness Promotion Activities: Spiritual ceremonies and cultural activities provide opportunities to inform, educate, and engage Indigenas.
-The collaborative utilizes its wide network of relationships with traditional healers and community-based groups to integrate health promotion and risk reduction messages into traditional celebrations, ceremonies and other cultural activities.
-The collaborative develops culturally congruent outreach materials and design strategies that capture the interest of Indigena communities and encourage their participation.
-Community forums are organized to stimulate dialog about individual, collective, and historical trauma among Indigena families.
+- Wellness Promotion: Spiritual ceremonies and cultural activities provide opportunities to inform, educate, and engage the Indigena.
+IHW utilizes its wide network of relationships with traditional healers and community-based groups to integrate health promotion and risk reduction messages into traditional celebrations, ceremonies and other cultural activities.
+Community forums are organized to stimulate dialogue about individual, collective, and historical trauma among Indigena families.

-- Cultural Events/Group Activities: IHWC supports various traditional ceremonies and other cultural practices and activities that already exist in the community.
-Providing outreach, materials, and organizational assistance, some of the events IHWC supports include Dia de Los Muertos, Tonantzin, Fiesta de Colores, Mayahuel, and Año Nuevo Maya, among others.
-Group activities include El Encuentro de Culturas Indigenas de America, a large gathering of Indigena cultural groups, and Sanando el Alma, an event focused on providing tools to deal with trauma.
-In addition to actively participating in this event, IHWC provides Information & Referral and Early Identification services for gathering participants.
+- Cultural Events/Group Activities: IHWC supports various traditional ceremonies and other cultural practices and activities taking place in the community.
+Providing outreach, materials, and organizational assistance, among the events IHW supports are: Dia de Los Muertos, Tonantzin, Fiesta de Colores, Mayahuel, and Año Nuevo Maya, among others.
+Group activities include El Encuentro de Culturas Indigenas de America, a large gathering of Indigena cultural groups; and Salud y Bienestar, an event focused on providing tools to deal with trauma.
+IHW also provides Information & Referral and Early Identification services for gathering participants.

-- Outreach and Engagement: Street and venue-based outreach is conducted in neighborhoods and locales where local Indigena frequent.
+- Outreach and Engagement: IHW conducts street and venue-based outreach in neighborhoods and locales where local Indigena frequent.
 Outreach efforts are used to introduce Indigena to available programs and resources available to them and their families.

-- Early Identification, Intervention, and Individual & Family Therapy: An Early Intervention/Mental Health Specialist is present during IHWC’s activities to provide one-on-one support to individuals and families requesting mental health services.
+- Early Identification, Intervention, and Individual & Family Therapy: IHW provides referrals to Early Intervention consultation & mental health services.
 Individual interventions may include risk reduction counseling, crisis intervention and linkage to needed services.
-As needed, Indigena clients can also receive crisis intervention, short term mental health services, and Information & Referral.
-Health Promotores support families with referrals about community resources for mental health and other social services.
-Clients receiving early identification services can participate in the program for up to 3 months or upon successful linkage to appropriate services.
+Indigena clients may also receive crisis intervention, mental health referrals, and Information & Referral.

 - Indigena Health Promotores (Promoters): Indigena community peer Health Promotors are trained and mentored by professional staff.
 Promotores play a key role in recruitment and engagement of participants to attend ceremonies and cultural events, workshops, community forums and the Encuentro de Culturas Indigenas de America.
-In addition to providing outreach and support services, Promotores co-facilitate workshops and community forums and participate as panelists in the Encuentro de Culturas Indigenas de America.
+In addition to providing outreach and support services, Promotores co-facilitate workshops and community forums.

 For more information, contact firstname.lastname@example.org